Sandip124/BatteryNotifier/README.md

 # Battery Notifier

-An windows app to track your battery and give notification when the battery is full.
+An beatutiful windows app to track your battery charging status and notifies you when the battery is full or when you need to connect your charger.

 Screenshot: